 Note: Ratings for kids sleeping bags should be taken with a grain of salt because while most adult bags are rated using the EN System, kids sleeping bags are not.
 So we’re going to include manufacturer’s ratings for kids bags but you should only use these ratings to get a ballpark idea what the bag will do.

-Our Top Picks Of The Best Kids Sleeping Bag
+The Best Kids Sleeping Bag

 Coleman Kids 50 Degree Sleeping Bag